thibaudcathala/auto_makefile/README.md

 ## Examples

-Here is a simple Makefile where the rule SRC will be auto(completed by auto_makefile:
+Here is a simple Makefile where the rule SRC will be auto-completed by auto_makefile:

 ```bash
 .